OSHA 10-Hour Construction Training Course

 You can find more information about our refund policy here.

-• You must spend the required time in the course curriculum before the course can be completed.
+• Complete the required time within the course curriculum before the course is considered finished.

-• Pass all quizzes and the final exam with a score of at least 70% in three attempts or less before a certificate of completion can be issued and CEUs can be awarded.
+• Pass all quizzes and the final exam with a minimum score of 70% within three attempts or fewer before a certificate of completion can be issued and CEUs can be awarded.**

 Regulatory